Xoboto/template.ts/README.md

 ```

 ##### `update(withAnimation?: boolean)`
 Updates the DOM with the current state.
-Call this after modifying state values.
+Call this after modifying state values (unless autoUpdate is enabled).

 ```typescript
 state.title = 'New Title';